Quick start

 What this calculator is solving

-The Paver Calculator estimates how many pavers cover a patio, walkway, or other simple area.
-It converts each paver into square feet before rounding up the count.
+The Paver Calculator estimates how many whole pavers cover a patio, walkway, driveway pad, or simple path.
+It converts each paver into square feet, adds waste, then rounds up so the answer is a buyable count.

 The formula in plain language